LorenzaFriedrich/lorenzafriedrich.github.io/_posts/2025-08-04-VideoGames.md

 # Welcome
+#### Note
-For all OMSCS courses - I will provide pseudocode and video links, but I need to keep it private unless a recuriter asks for permission for them to hold the honor code, descriptions of what was completed are below, for courses in the future - I will be adding in my notes in real time.
+For all OMSCS courses - I will provide pseudocode and video links, but I need to keep code in a private repository to uphold the honor code, descriptions, notes, etc are below.

 ## Group Project: GoreDash